iqtree/iqtree.github.io/doc/workshop/molevol2022.md

 > **QUESTIONS:**
 >
-> * Look at the report file `turtle.test.iqtree`.
-There is a new section called `USER TREES`.
+> * Look at the `USER TREES` section in the report file `turtle.test.iqtree`.
+Which
+> tree has worse log-likelihood?
 >
-> * Do the trees have significantly different log-likelihoods?
+> Can you reject this tree according to the Shimodaira Hasegawa test, assuming a p-value cutoff of 0.05?
+>
+> Can you reject this tree according to the Approximately Unbiased test, assuming a p-value cutoff of 0.05?
 {: .tip}

 **HINTS**:

- - The KH and SH tests return p-values, thus a tree is rejected if its p-value < 0.05 (marked with a `-` sign).
+ - The KH, SH and AU tests return p-values, thus a tree is rejected if its p-value < 0.05 (marked with a `-` sign).
  - bp-RELL and c-ELW return posterior weights which are **not** p-value.
 The weights sum up to 1 across the trees tested.